jaceiverson/aoc-2021/README.md

 > Remember that it is always best practice to use a virtual environment.

-## TEMPLATE FILE
+## 2 - TEMPLATE FILE

 You will need to have a template file named `TEAMPLATE_FILE.py` in the root of your project for this to work.
 I have provided an example of one here.
 The script for `newday` will use that template to create your file for the given day.
 You can change the template however you'd like, and the script will replace all instances of `{year}` and `{day}` with the current year and day combination provided to the script (see defaults and flags below).

-# Session id cookie
+## 3 - Session ID cookie

 You will need to have your session id saved as an environment variable.
-In this project I use dotenv; this allows me to store these variables in a .env file, and access them in my code after using the `load_dotenv()` function.
+You can find your session ID in the chrome inspect tool in either Network or Application.
+In Network you will have to inspect a request and find the cookie in the header.
+In Application you will have to find the Cookies section.

 1. Create a `.env` file in the main directory of the project
 2. Save your session id in your .env file in this format